golangci/golangci-lint/README.md

 funlen: Tool for detection of long functions [fast: true, auto-fix: false]
 gochecknoglobals: Checks that no globals are present in Go code [fast: true, auto-fix: false]
 gochecknoinits: Checks that no init functions are present in Go code [fast: true, auto-fix: false]
+gocognit: Computes and checks the cognitive complexity of functions [fast: true, auto-fix: false]
 goconst: Finds repeated strings that could be replaced by a constant [fast: true, auto-fix: false]
 gocritic: The most opinionated Go source code linter [fast: true, auto-fix: false]
 gocyclo: Computes and checks the cyclomatic complexity of functions [fast: true, auto-fix: false]